KarlGW/azfunc/README.md

 ### Concepts

 When working with the `FunctionApp` there are some concepts to understand and work with.
 The `FunctionApp` represents the entire Function App, and it is to this structure the functions (with their triggers and output bindings) that should be run are registered to.
-Each function that is registered contains a `*azfunc.Context` and a trigger (`*triggers.HTTP`, `*triggers.Timer`, `*triggers.Queue` and `*triggers.Base`).
+Each function that is registered contains a `*azfunc.Context` and a [trigger](#triggers-input-bindings).

 The triggers is the triggering event and the data it contains, and the context contains output bindings (and writing to them), output error and logging.